Maximus-247/Sales-Dashboard/README.md

 •	Mint Chip Choco and Raspberry Choco follow closely, while Almond Choco has lower sales.

 •	Visualization Used: Treemap and bar chart to show total sales by product.

-•	Recommendation: Promote and bundle slow-moving products with popular ones to increase sales.

 9. Sales Performance by Salesperson (Filtered using the HAVING Clause in Oracle)